Table of Contents

 Time Travel and Identity

-Central to “Outlander” is the theme of time travel and its implications for personal identity and destiny.
-Claire’s dual existence in two distinct time periods forces her to reconcile her modern beliefs and values with the customs and challenges of 18th-century Scotland, raising questions about fate, free will, and the interconnectedness of past and present.
+The essence of “Outlander” is time travel and its implications for personal identity and destiny.
+While enjoying a dual existence in two timeframes, she will have to merge her modern beliefs and values with the traditions and problems of an 18th-century Scotland, personally questioning fate vs. free will and the association between past and present.

 Love and Loyalty